 – LinkedIn – https://www.linkedin.com/legal/cookie-policy

-Performance cookies collect information about how you use our websites, for example which pages visitors go to most often, and if they get error messages from web pages.
-This cookie does not identify the user but may be used to help optimise our website and make it easier for the user to navigate.
+Performance cookies collect information about how you use our website, for example, which pages you go to most often, and if you receive get error messages from web pages.
+These cookies do not identify the user but may be used to help optimise our website and make it easier for the user to navigate.

 How can I manage or disable cookies?